Written by David Skinner

 19 Jul 2018

-When it comes to medical waste disposal, compliance to federal and state guidelines is essential.
+When it comes to medical waste disposal, compliance with federal and state guidelines is essential.
+But first, it's vital to know who regulates the medical waste disposal industry.

 • Microbiological waste